dominik-juze-haus/Project-Lada/README.md

 When subsystem turns off
 - sensor reading are disabled
-- instruction to disable the camera i sent via uart
+- instruction to disable the camera is sent via uart
 - entire system returns to the last used page (before the parking subsystem was summoned)

 Hardware solution